parrotgeek1/Pluvia/readme.txt

 Wait for that to complete.
 When your phone reboots the Apple logo should blink and then it will boot the older iOS!

-IMPORTANT: The second time you open Cydia (right after "Preparing Filesystem"), it will crash.
-I don't know why.
-Just reboot your iPhone and it will work.

 Getting out of recovery mode after restoring to stock iOS
 =========================================================
 Run ./make_ipsw.sh <Any_Supported_Input_IPSW> reset